RonMcKay/UQGAN/README.md

 # Evaluation

-If you specify multiple experiment ids the scripts will compute the standard deviation of the evaluation metrics over all runs.
+If you specify multiple experiment IDs, the scripts compute the standard deviation of the evaluation metrics over all runs.

 - Deep Ensembles
   ```